AdamZouari/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/labo3-rapport.md

 ## Lab 03 - Load balancing
 _Authors : Nair Alic & Adam Zouari_

+### Introduction

+...

 ### Task 1: Install the tools

-** We already had installed the tools in others course so we had directly launch the docker-compose and we verified that we have 3 running containers :**
+**We already had installed the tools in others course so we had directly launch the docker-compose and we verified that we have 3 running containers :**

 ![Verify](assets/img/verify-containers-running.png)

-** The containers are connected by a network bridge : **
+**The containers are connected by a network bridge :**

 ![Verify2](assets/img/verify-bridge.png)

-** We can now navigate to the address of the load balancer : **
+**We can now navigate to the address of the load balancer : **

 ![BrowserCheck](assets/img/browser-check.png)